WatDuhHekBro/VelsarborEnglish/README.md

 These buttons below still do unique things, but are mostly for customization.
 - `F4`: This toggles whether or not you play in fullscreen.
 - `F5`: This toggles whether the game upscales by a factor of 2 or keeps the original ratio.
+320x240 and 640x480 are the available resolutions.
 - `F12`: This brings you back to the title screen **regardless of whether or not you saved or where you are**.

 # Pronunciations